gitter-badger/glossary/README.md

 If you use bootstrap theme but you want old table layout for your site, just copy this template under name glossarybootrap3_template.php under your theme/templates/glossary/ folder.

-**glossarybootstrap3_template.php** - is used if your theme has defined BOOTSRAP with value 3.
+**glossarybootstrap3_template.php** - is used if your theme has defined BOOTSTRAP with value 3.

 This way it will be easier add support for bootstrap4 in future.